NedkoHristov/telerik-final-exam/README.md

 ## Branching strategy
 For this repo I'm using Feature Branching/GitHub flow strategy, because:
 * Features that are introduced are very small and self sufficient;
-* I want to keep close to the master branch;
+* I want to keep close to the `main`` branch;
 * Fast feedback loops for the CI part;
 * Minimal number of branches (ideally one working branch at a time) to avoid merge conflicts.

 ## GitHub Actions

-The trigger of the GitHub Actions is pushing a code to the master branch.
+The trigger of the GitHub Actions is pushing a code to the `main` branch.
 Then number of actions are started:
 * Linter (rubocop);
 * Vulnerability scanners (brakeman, Snyk);
 * Static Application Security Testing - SonarCloud